SarahA79/ponte-vecchio-killaloe/README.md

 Feedback form not centered.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to GitHub pages at the start using steps as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.